erinwitkop/apoptosis_data_pipeline/Streamlined Pipeline Tutorial/Apoptosis_Pipeline_Tutorial_with_Reduced_Dataset.md

 Step 6: Assemble reads to the reference annotation and quantify using StringTie
 -------------------------------------------------------------------------------

-The next step in the pipeline following alignment of short reads to the genome is to assemble those reads. and perform read quantification.
+The next step in the pipeline following alignment of short reads to the genome is to assemble those reads and perform read quantification.
 After initial assembly, a *merge* step is performed where assembled transcripts are merged together with a StringTie module that will create a uniform set of transcripts for all samples.
 StringTie can use the annotation file in both of these steps.
+We will be using an annotation file in this case.
 StringTie then processes the transcripts following the merge step and then uses this to re-calculate abundances.
 The function gffcompare can then be used to compare the genes and transcripts with the annotation file and report out statistics.

 The outputs of StringTie are tables with the transcript and gene abundance. **NOTE: to get both gene abundance tables and not just transcript tables `-A` in the StringTie `--merge` must be used.** The output of StringTie is produced in a format for use with the Ballgown program.
 However, the data can also be converted into a format for use with DESeq2.
 DESeq2 is a widely used R package for differential gene expression analysis and has a large base of users as well as a lot of helpful information online for its use.
-The ease of use, availability, and wealth of studies comparing the performanc of DESeq2 with other tools like edgeR (which performs similarly well for &lt;12 replicates) that made me chose to use DESeq2<sup>[5](http://rnajournal.cshlp.org/content/22/6/839.short "Schurch et al., 2016.
+The ease of use, availability, and wealth of studies comparing the performance of DESeq2 with other tools like edgeR (which performs similarly well for &lt;12 replicates) made me chose to use DESeq2<sup>[5](http://rnajournal.cshlp.org/content/22/6/839.short "Schurch et al., 2016.
 How many biological replicates are needed in an RNA-seq experiment and which differential expression tool should you use?")</sup>.
-There This is described in the next step of the pipeline.
+Preparation of StringTie output for DESeq2 is described in the next step of the pipeline.

 Create and run a bash script with the following commands.